-This section covers the finances and activities of urban and rural fire service agencies and, for selected tables and jurisdictions, the fire event finances and activities of land management agencies (tables 9A.1–13), and STES (tables 9A.14–18).
+This section covers the finances and activities of urban and rural fire service agencies and, for selected tables and jurisdictions, the fire event finances and activities of land management agencies (tables 9A.1–12), and STES (tables 9A.13–17).
 The scope of fire service organisations data provided by jurisdictions is presented in table 9.3 in the interpretative material.

 Jurisdictions have a range of funding models to resource fire service organisations and STES organisations.
-For fire services and STES, levies were the largest source of revenue (54.2 per cent and 59.5 per cent respectively of total funding in 2018-19) (tables 9A.1 and 9A.14).The Australian Government provides funding to State and Territory governments through programs including:
+For fire services, government grants were the largest source of revenue in 2020-21 (53.1 per cent of total funding) and levies were the largest revenue source for STES (57.4 per cent of total funding) (tables 9A.1 and 9A.13).The Australian Government provides funding to State and Territory governments through programs including:

-- The Natural Disaster Relief and Recovery Arrangements provides assistance with relief and recovery efforts following an eligible natural disaster event.
-Cash payments to states and territories in 2018-19 totalled $390.1 million.
-Allocations vary across jurisdictions and over time depending on the timing and nature of natural disaster events (table 9A.2).
+- The Natural Disaster Relief and Recovery Arrangements and Disaster Recovery Funding Arrangements provide assistance with relief and recovery efforts following an eligible natural disaster event.
+Cash payments to states and territories in 2020-21 totalled $725.3 million (Australian Government 2021)1.
+Allocations vary across jurisdictions and over time depending on the timing and nature of natural disaster events.

 Size and scope

-For STES, the majority of personnel were volunteers, with 23 796 state and territory emergency services volunteers and 737 paid staff in 2018-19 (table 9A.16).
-The proportion of volunteer and paid personnel and the nature of their roles varied across jurisdictions (table 9A.16).
+For STES, the majority of personnel were volunteers, with 25 076 STES volunteers and 780 paid staff in 2020-21 (table 9A.15).
+The proportion of volunteer and paid personnel and the nature of their roles varied across jurisdictions (table 9A.15).

 Demand for emergency services

 Fire service organisations and STES provide emergency response and rescue services for a range of fire and other emergency events.
-Nationally in 2018-19, fire service organisations attended a total of 391 382 emergency incidents, of which 96 343 were fire events (table 9A.8) and STES organisations attended a total of 68 118 incidents (excluding Queensland), of which 57 922 were storm and cyclone events (table 9A.17).
+Nationally in 2020-21, fire service organisations attended a total of 371 471 emergency incidents, of which 81 394 were fire events (table 9A.8) and STES organisations attended a total of 91 342 incidents (excluding Queensland), of which 65 670 were storm and cyclone events (table 9A.16).